Cosmic Crisp

-The following instructions are taken from the transcript of the seminar given by Tom Thornton of Cloud Mountain Farm at our Winter Field day a few years ago.
+The slender spindle is one of many training systems used to maximize fruit production.
+The following instructions are taken from the transcript of the seminar given by Tom Thornton of Cloud Mountain Farm at our Winter Field day in about 2010.

 Plant a tree on a dwarfing rootstock which has 3-7 weak, short branches (feathers) about 30 inches up the truck.
 Any branches which are too strong should be cut off at the trunk.
 Try to leave a whorl of feathers at about 30 inches.
 If there are no feathered trees a whip (a tree with no branches, or you can cut off branches which are too strong to make a whip) may be planted and headed back (cut off) at 5 feet to encourage weak growth at about the 30 inch level.